gravitywpcom/connector-for-gravityforms-mailpoet/readme.txt

 3. Conditional Logic - Set conditions for when subscriptions should occur.

 == Changelog ==

+= 1.0.2 =
+- Added specific capabilities to support the Members plugin.

 = 1.0.1 =
 * Visual improvements.